Reducing Specific Chemical Substances in Products

 The Group also offers a green procurement / management of chemical substances contained in products solution called FUJITSU Manufacturing Industry Solution COLMINA, a software package that utilizes this in-house expertise.

 Contributing to Creating Mechanisms for Chemical Substance Management

-The Fujitsu Group uses ChemSHERPA, a common communication scheme for chemical substances contained in products promoted by JAMP, to grasp and manage the presence or absence of chemical substances contained in products and their usage, including not only those subject to the REACH Regulation but also those designated as "Fujitsu Group specified controlled substances" which may have harmful effects.
-Based on the data collected by ChemSHERPA on the chemical substances contained in procured products, we will promote the substitution of procured products containing chemical substances found to be hazardous to minimize the impact of chemical substances on people and the environment.
+The Fujitsu Group uses ChemSHERPA, a common communication scheme for chemical substances contained in products popularized and promoted by JAMP, to grasp and manage the presence or absence of chemical substances contained in products and their usage, including not only those subject to the REACH Regulation but also those designated as "Fujitsu Group specified controlled substances" which may have harmful effects.
+Furthermore, based on the data collected by ChemSHERPA on the chemical substances contained in procured products, we will promote the substitution of procured products containing chemical substances found to be hazardous to minimize the impact of chemical substances on people and the environment.